Official (gridiron football): Female officials

 Historically, American football officials have been men.

 In 2007, Sarah Thomas became the first woman to officiate a major college football game, working a game between Memphis and Jacksonville State.
 Thomas later became the first woman to officiate a bowl game when she worked as a line judge during the 2009 Little Caesars Pizza Bowl between Marshall and Ohio.
 Since then, other women have officiated Division I college football games.
 In 2015, Thomas became the NFL's first permanent female official.
 She entered as a line judge, and moved to the down judge (head linesman) role in her third season.
 In 2017, she was an alternate in an NFL wild card game.
 In 2019, she became the first female official to officiate an NFL playoff game in an AFC divisional round between Los Angeles Chargers at New England Patriots.
 She worked NFC divisional games in 2020 and 2021, and was the down judge for Super Bowl LV.

 In 2021, line judge Maia Chaka became the NFL's second full-time female on-field official.
 Robin DeLorenzo became the third the next season when she was hired as a down judge.
 She was moved across the field to line judge in 2024.
+DeLorenzo was fired by the league after the 2025 season, and later filed a lawsuit claiming that she faced gender discrimination during her employment.